Frequently Asked Questions

 What should I do if my pilot light goes out?

-Give the office a call so we can have a trained propane service technician evaluate the appliance and relight the pilot light.
-A pilot light that repeatedly goes out — or is difficult to light — may be signaling that there is a problem with the appliance or your propane system.
-Accidents and serious injuries can occur when customers attempt to fix a pilot light problem on their own.
+Give our office a call so we can have a trained propane service technician evaluate the appliance and relight the pilot light.
+A pilot light that repeatedly goes out — or is difficult to light — may be signaling that there is a more serious problem with the appliance or system.

 Are there alternatives to having a propane tank in my yard?

 Yes.
-Underground storage tanks are a popular option for single-family homes and housing developments.
-These large tanks can be buried underground because propane is a nontoxic fuel that doesn’t contaminate aquifers or soil.
+Underground storage tanks are a popular option.
+These large tanks can be buried underground because propane is non-toxic fuel and doesn’t contaminate water or soil.

 If I use propane as my primary energy source, what size storage tank do I need?